 Chadron State Park (308) 432-6167

 Fort Robinson State Park (308) 665-2900

 Ticks are perhaps the most frequent living danger.
 They are abundant from early March through August, and they carry Lyme disease, Rocky Mountain Fever, and possibly other diseases.
 Rattlesnakes are occasionally seen along trails and on rock ledges.
-Packs of coyotes could be menacing.
-And, there are increasing numbers of mountain lion sightings, with game biologists reporting at least 22 cougars residing in the Pine Ridge as of early 2013.
+Packs of coyotes do live in the area and, there is an increasing mountain lion population, with game biologists reporting at least 22 cougars residing in the Pine Ridge as of early 2013.
 There have been unconfirmed sightings of wolves in the Pine Ridge, and one stray bear from the Wyoming Rockies was shot near Harrison in 2008.

-The wise hiker or climber will take into account all these hazards and plan accordingly.
+The wise hiker or climber will take into account all potential hazards and plan accordingly.

 For more information, you may call any of the numbers below, or click on the site links: